 Teresa van Dongen is leading a new interdisciplinary collaboration with the research group of Duncan McMillan, enzymology Professor at TU Delft.
-Together, they will apply his discovery on the project 'Solar Fruit': the world-first application of an organically constructed solar panel made from fruit waste.
+Together, they will apply his discovery on the project 'Sun Catcher': the world-first application of an organically constructed solar panel made from fruit waste.

 In collaboration with the Duncan McMillan research group at TU Delft, Teresa van Dongen is working on a solar design, which will be the world's first application of an organically constructed solar cell.
 The ground-breaking discovery, made by Professor McMillan, makes it possible to produce solar cells using enzymes extracted from papaya and kiwi fruit waste.
 This collaborative research constitutes a first step towards the next generation of solar panels, a crucial technology in the field of renewable energy.
 Currently, solar energy still relies on the extraction of rare metals and the use of dangerous chemical products in its manufacturing process.
 Outside of Europe, there are often no regulations in place for the recycling of solar panels.
 Consequently, they end up in landfills with other electronic waste where they contribute to land and water pollution and prevent solar energy from being completely renewable.
 Professor McMillan's discovery, which uses kiwi fruit enzymes to produce a photo-reactive layer on a glass sheet, eliminates the need to use chemicals and rare metals in the production process.
 It also reduces the amount of energy needed for the creation of solar panels.
 Finally, the technology allows van Dongen to design a piece where the sustainability of the materials is a priority throughout the design process.